RobertSchusterFrontEndWebDeveloper/leroy-historical-society/README.md

 # leroy-historical-society
-Web page built for and donated to the LeRoy Area Historical Society of LeRoy Michigan to update their webpage that has been in state for many years.
+Web page Mock-up built for and to be donated to the LeRoy Area Historical Society of LeRoy Michigan to update their webpage that has been in state for many years.